4commerce-technologies-AG/midi-smtp-server/README.md

 ## Using the library

-To create your own SMTP-Server service simply do by:
+To create your own SMTP-Server service with DATA processing simply do:

 ```ruby
 # Server class